AnushkaKundu/AnushkaKundu/README.md

 😄 Pronouns: She/ Her

-Other than programming, my hobbies include painting, reading novels, fiction, playing badminton, swimming and listening to podcasts.
+Other than programming, my hobbies include painting 🎨, reading novels, fiction and self-help books 📖, playing badminton 🏸, swimming  🏊, listening to music and podcasts 🎵.